Chapter 4: The Rebellion Strikes Black!

 Certainly, the use of Brando and Hopper underlined that Coppola was blasting directors in APOCALYPSE NOW, as Brando, like Hopper, had a film-in this case the allegorical Western, ONE-EYED JACKS (1961)-to his directorial credit.
 Like many of the pre-1982 films of New Hollywood, APOCALYPSE NOW was also eerily, ominously and presciently twilit.
 Indeed, like DEMENTIA 13, it was one long, feature length memory of the future, its Vietnam War setting, its constant sight and sound of helicopters.
 Indeed, the fact that no less than two actors-Duvall and Hopper, who appeared as Lieutenant Colonel Bill Kilgore and a photojournalist, respectively-who had appeared in the original TWILIGHT ZONE returned in the film, brought us all closer to a fatal encounter with the Twilight Zone.
 No other aspect of APOCALYPSE NOW summed up its feature length memory of the future status than the famous helicopter Cavalry attack on a village, leading to the downing of one of the helicopters in a way that openly anticipated the fateful downing of a similar Huey helicopter during another attack on a simulated Vietnam War village set on the Landis set of TWILIGHT ZONE: THE MOVIE.
 Luckily for all, Jones and company did their best to lighten the mood that year by implicitly roasting the Empire fighting Lucas in the form of the Roman Empire fighting Brian-played by Chapman-in the allegorical film, MONTY PYTHON’S LIFE OF BRIAN (1979).
 Still Skyrocking high on the success of STAR WARS EPISODE IV: A NEW HOPE, Lucas also tried to lighten this dark mood by executive producing the allegorical, high spirited and B.W.L.
 Norton written and directed sequel, MORE AMERICAN GRAFFITI (1979).

 Not surprisingly, also continued the Lucas tradition of using an allegorical film to address other film artists and their film art, as in THX 1138, AMERICAN GRAFFITI and STAR WARS EPISODE IV: A NEW HOPE.
 Unusually, however, Norton did this by weaving together four different stories involving characters from AMERICAN GRAFFITI happening on four successive New Year’s Eve day and nights.
-In another duelling Western narrative on the last day of December 1964, a full throttle Milner-played again by LeMat-as a struggling indie but legal competitive drag racer, first beat the David Cronenberg linked drag racer, Roger Beckwith-played by Ken Place-in a drag race, implicitly in retaliation for Cronenberg’s allegorical film, FAST COMPANY (1978).
-A film which, incidentally, had implicitly linked Cronenberg-another neo-Old Hollywood film artist like Gilliam as he also lacked a film degree-and his indie film art to and its struggles against the big Hollywood machine to an indie drag racer competing against corporate drag racers who were as well financed as the corporate film artists of New Hollywood.
+In another duelling Western narrative on the last day of December 1964, a full throttle Milner-played again by LeMat-as a struggling indie but legal competitive drag racer, first beat the David Cronenberg linked drag racer, Roger Beckwith-played by Ken Place-in a drag race, implicitly in retaliation for the roasting Cronenberg gave Lucas in the form of Phil Adamson-played by John Saxon-in the allegorical film, FAST COMPANY (1978).
 Milner then capped this quick and dismissive victory with a thorough thrashing of the dastardly and no doubt Warner Brothers linked Hunt brothers in the last drag race of the film, to rub it in that, with the successes of AMERICAN GRAFFITI and STAR WARS EPISODE IV: A NEW HOPE, Lucas had left Black Thursday in his Forceful dust-and was already dreaming of death pod racers to come in the Tragic Trilogy.

 In the second story, a literally embattled and Spielberg linked Fields-played again by Smith-struggled to survive a tour of duty near An Loc, Vietnam on the last day of December of 1965, in a Journey of Self Discovery that implicitly addressed THE DEER HUNTER.
 For her part, on the last day of December 1966, his AMERICAN GRAFFITI sweetie, Dunham-played again by Clark-struggled to lead an equally embattled but more groovy love child life in San Francisco, in a raucous and musical Comedy narrative that implicitly addressed Landis and the equally raucous ANIMAL HOUSE, and the allegorical John Carpenter film, HALLOWE’EN (1978).
 Finally, in the last story, the now unhappily married Steve and Laurie Bolander-played again by Howard and Williams, respectively-struggled to save their tempestuous marriage in Modesto in the midst of an even more raucous student riot at a local community college on the last day of December of 1967, a riot that evoked a similar student riot at a college in the allegorical Rush film, GETTING STRAIGHT (1970), implying that Lucas and Norton were addressing Rush in this embattled Romance.